Routing

 Assigning Middleware to Individual Routes

-You can attach middleware directly to a specific route using the middleware method:
+You can attach middleware directly to a specific route using the middleware method.
+This allows you to apply custom logic, such as authentication or request throttling, to just that route.

 Route::get('dashboard', function () {